KevinGimbel/vhost/README.md

 [![Join the chat at https://gitter.im/kevingimbel/vhost](https://badges.gitter.im/kevingimbel/vhost.svg)](https://gitter.im/kevingimbel/vhost?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 `vhost` is a command line utility for creating new Virtual Hosts for the Apache Server.
 It was build out of laziness.
+Currently the script supports creating files for the Apache Web Server.
+Nginx support is on the roadmap but due to my lack of Nginx knowledge currently far away.

 **NOTE:** `vhost` has only been tested on Ubuntu 14.04 running Apache 2.4.7!
 On other Linux Distributions most used programms (`rm`, `cp`, `sed`, `sudo`) should be available.
 It could happen that things go bad and you break your local Server.
 Be warned!